markallisongit/blog/content/posts/2023/Move-Vm-to-Another-Vnet/index.md

 1. **Create a new NIC** in the target vnet as part of a new VM configuration in PowerShell.
 1. **Create a new VM** using the VM configuration created above

 I have provided some bicep code to demo the infrastructure and a PowerShell script to move the VM from one vnet to another so you can play around with it yourself.
+Here are the resources that will be deployed as part of the demo.

+{{< image src="resources.jpg" caption="Azure resources deployed for demo" >}}

-A better way to do this would be to redeploy the VM using bicep, but in this instance I used PowerShell.
+ A better way to do this would be to redeploy the VM using bicep, but in this instance I used PowerShell to show what's happening step-by-step.

 ## Recovery Services Vault